insidewhy/lucky-cafe/readme.md

 # lucky-cafe

-`lucky-cafe` is a library for iterating through multiple sources of paginated data, ensuring that the items are delivered according to a well defined ordering and the minimum number of API requests possible are made.
+`lucky-cafe` is a library for retrieving ordered interleaved pages of items from multiple asynchronous paginated sources.
+It returns items according to a well defined ordering function and ensures API requests are made lazily (as and when they are needed).

 ## Example